Roll the Dice (Steve Harley song): Critical reception

-On its release, Philip Hall of Record Mirror considered "Roll the Dice" to be "strongly Americanised" and "very smooth, very polished", with Harley's vocal being "less distinctive than usual".
+Upon its release, Philip Hall of Record Mirror considered "Roll the Dice" to be "strongly Americanised" and "very smooth, very polished", with Harley's vocal being "less distinctive than usual".
 He added, "It's got a hook line which I can't stop singing, and which you should give a listen to."
-Harry Doherty of Melody Maker was critical of the song, describing it as "poor" and noting the "singing drifts aimlessly into middle age".
+Gary Bushell of Sounds commented, "Soulish MOR minus the Harley inflections.
+Is this a 'mature artist' approach?"
+Mike Pryce of the Worcester Evening News noted that it is a "chirrupy song with a title like it should be hard rock, but [is] in fact dead straight pop".
+Harry Doherty of Melody Maker was critical of the song, describing it as "poor" and noting that the "singing drifts aimlessly into middle age".
 He added, "Whatever pop sensibilities Harley once possessed, they have finally deserted him".
+Sex Pistols vocalist Johnny Rotten, as guest reviewer for NME, called it "cheap EMI soul for the dustbins" and added that Harley "fails yet again".

-In the United States, music trade magazine Billboard listed the song under their "Top Single Picks" section in August 1978, under the heading "Recommended Pop".
+In the US, music trade magazine Billboard listed the song under their "Top Single Picks" section in August 1978, under the heading "Recommended Pop".
 Record World praised the song as "highly-polished power pop, with a strong melody, well performed by guitars and keyboards".
 Cash Box listed the single as one "to watch".
 They commented on Partridge's "strong guitar work", Harley's "good singing" and felt the song was "suited to Top 40 lists".

 In a review of Hobo with a Grin, G. Brown of The Denver Post commented, "If Harley is due for a hit single, 'Roll the Dice' could fill the bill nicely.
 Led by a catchy keyboard introduction, the song boasts a great hook and a youthful Harley vocal."
-In a review of the 2008 compilation The Best of Steve Harley, Dave Thompson of AllMusic commented that the song "deserve[s] a fresh hearing."
+In a review of the 2008 compilation The Best of Steve Harley & Cockney Rebel, Dave Thompson of AllMusic commented that the song "deserve[s] a fresh hearing."